rabbitmq/rabbitmq-server/deps/amqp10_client/README.md

 # Erlang AMQP 1.0 client

-This is an experimental [Erlang client for the AMQP 1.0](https://www.amqp.org/resources/specifications) protocol.
+This is an [Erlang client for the AMQP 1.0](https://www.amqp.org/resources/specifications) protocol.

 It's primary purpose is to be used in RabbitMQ related projects but it is a generic client that was tested with at least 4 implementations of AMQP 1.0.

+If you are looking for an Erlang client for [AMQP 0-9-](https://www.rabbitmq.com/tutorials/amqp-concepts.html)1 — a completely different protocol despite the name — [consider this one](https://github.com/rabbitmq/rabbitmq-erlang-client).

 ## Project Maturity and Status

-This project is very young and not 100% feature complete.
-It is used in the next generation of the RabbitMQ Shovel plugin.
+This project is young and not 100% feature complete.
+It is used in the cross-protocol version of the RabbitMQ Shovel plugin (available as of 3.7.0).

 This client library is not officially supported by Pivotal at this time.

-## API
+## Usage

-### Connection config
+### Connection Configuration

 The `connection_config` map contains various configuration properties.